 I used to make as many kinds of candy as possible.
 It was too much.
 Our family decided that each person would get to choose one kind of candy, and with our family of four, that seemed very reasonable.
+Now it’s a family tradition.
 Two of us chose this easy peanut butter fudge with marshmallow cream (sometimes called marshmallow fluff fudge).
 Rather than make a double batch, I chose another kind of candy, but this easy marshmallow cream peanut butter fudge and evaporated milk is really my favorite.
 How do you make this easy peanut butter fudge from scratch?
 Read on to learn how to make easy peanut butter fudge with marshmallow cream!

 How Much do I Like This Easy Peanut Butter Fudge?

 There is a scene in The Lion, the Witch, and the Wardrobe where the White Witch is trying to persuade Edmund to betray his siblings.
 She promised him Turkish delight.
 I used to imagine that Turkish delight was something like the peanut butter fudge I adore so much.
 Not true.
 I was sorely disappointed to find out that Turkish delight is nothing like peanut butter fudge.
 Had I been in Edmund’s place, I would not have had any problem refusing the wicked queen’s offer over Turkish delight (once I found out what it really was), but if I had been offered some of this peanut butter fudge, hmmm…no, of course I would not betray my family over peanut butter fudge, but I do really like to eat it.
 I can’t wait for you to try this recipe for peanut butter fudge with marshmallow cream and evaporated milk.